 There is a Safe@Work module that school students are required to complete before undertaking work experience.

-For kids under 15, it is necessary for the employer to have a ‘working with children’ permit.
+For students aged under 15, it is necessary for the employer to have a ‘child employment permit‘ and for anyone working directly with the child to have ‘working with children’ permit.

 The minimum age for work experience is 14.

 Work experience for HEN students can be covered under our insurance policy.
 Email email@example.com to have the work experience form sent to you.
 We can usually rush the paperwork through for you within a week but do appreciate more time if possible (remember we are volunteers).

 - Schools are required to have $10 million in public liability insurance in order for students to undertake work experience.
 The Education Department advises that it is not necessary for home educators to take out Work Experience Insurance because ‘home schools’ are not included in the definition of ‘schools’ in the Education Act.

 - The Education Department has also advised that as long as work experience kids are paid a notional wage, they are covered by WorkSafe.
 Any queries on WorkSafe should be directed to the Worksafe Advisory Service.